pSpaces/Programming-with-Spaces/guide.md

 This document provides some technical guidelines on the implementation of pSpaces.
 It is particularly meant for those willing to implement support for a new language.
 The key idea of the programming model is to support interaction by adding and retrieving tuples from local and remote spaces.
 Programs and spaces can be located in any device.
 All spaces support the same minimal API and interaction protocols.

+There is also a complementary [formal semantics](semantics.md) that provides a more formal description for the programming model, focusing on the abstraction provided to programmers.

 ## Local Spaces
 A space is is a collection of tuples supporting a simple API described below.
 Whenever possible the interface or abstract data type used for specify the API of spaces should be called `Space`.